Alexandria, VA Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Alexandria has net metering through both major utility companies.
-Dominion Energy and Appalachian Power Company (APCo) both offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.
+Yes, Alexandria has net metering through both Dominion Energy and Appalachian Power Company.
+Both utilities offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.

-With Dominion Energy, excess credits roll over monthly and are either carried forward annually or paid at avoided cost rates (3-5 cents/kWh).
-APCo customers can roll over credits indefinitely without cash payouts.
+With Dominion Energy, excess credits carry over monthly and either roll to the next year or are paid at their avoided cost rate (3-5 cents/kWh).
+With Appalachian Power, credits roll over indefinitely but won’t be paid as cash.

-Yes, solar is financially worth it in Alexandria.
-With electricity rates rising 21% since 2020 and reaching 14.5¢/kWh, solar panels provide predictable energy costs and significant long-term savings.
+Yes, solar is financially worth it for most Alexandria homeowners.
+With Virginia electricity rates rising 21% since 2021 and continuing upward trends, solar panels lock in predictable energy costs for 25+ years.